protesilaos/my-website/_interpretations/2022-06-28-trypes-train.md

 the times I've heard these...
 If you believe in the notion that you are a person manqué, a "half" who must necessarily find some "other half" to qualify as a fully fledged human being, you will spend the remainder of your days belittling yourself for your perceived worthlessness.
-You will be conditioned into thinking that not conforming with a social norm is indicative of a defect of yours.
+You are conditioned into thinking that not conforming with a social norm is indicative of a defect of yours.
 Much like the train in the song, you will live in sorrow, merely spectating the others.
-You will not appreciate what you have---there is so much you could do with it, provided you showed the requisite self-respect.
+You do not appreciate what you have---there is so much you could do with it, provided you showed the requisite self-respect.